IZSoftware/.github/profile/README.md

 # Welcome To IZSoftwares 👋🏾👋

-Our vision is the Digitization of Africa's Micro SMEs, Startups, SMEs and Providing Software Development Services and Consultations.
+Our mission is to increase the Productivity of SMEs by providing Reliable, Scalable, and Performant Digital Solutions that will meet daily needs and ease workloads of SMEs in Africa.

 ## Our Core Values